-There does remain some concerns about NFTs however.
+There do remain some concerns about NFTs however.
 The rise itself reminds some investors of the initial coin offering bubble in 2017.
-Then, multiple start-ups issued new digital tokens to raise money, but barely any of the ICO projects exist today.
+Then, multiple start-ups issued new digital tokens to raise money, but barely any ICO projects exist today.
 There are some parallels between the two such as celebrity involvement.

 There are also environmental concerns as the process of minting an NFT is very energy-intensive.
 Most Ethereum is minted using a proof-of-work system, which has a significantly larger carbon footprint than the alternative proof-of-stake system.

-Other concerns for non-fungible tokens includes accessibility, as baseline prices tend to start around $100.
+Other concerns for non-fungible tokens include accessibility, as baseline prices tend to start around $100.
 Platforms have also struggled to enforce copyright infringement policies.